Fire Department

 HIGH - NO DAYTIME BURNING ALLOWED

-EXTREME - NO DAYTIME BURNING ALLOWED
+EXTREME - NO BURNING ALLOWED AT ANY TIME

-COMPLETE BAN
+COMPLETE FIRE BAN

 🔥 Fire Safety: Be Prepared, Stay Safe